valantic-CEC-Deutschland-GmbH/aijira/README.md

 - Retrieve your [Gitlab Access Token](https://gitlab.nxs360.com/-/profile/personal_access_tokens)

 ## Configuration
-The following env parameters need to be configured:
+The following env parameters need to be configured, depending on CLI commands you like to use (just configure them all):

 ### General Environment Variables
 - OPENAI_KEY